A bit of history:

 Dimensions are more important than weight when purchasing baguette diamonds, since they are usually sold in parcels.
 For example, if you were purchasing two of them to sit on either side of a centre stone, you and your consultant would select two stones of equal dimensions, and not necessarily of equal carat weight.

 Colour is important though, as the stones are meant to enhance the centre diamond.
-They are less brilliant than round, oval, marquise, cushion, asscher, pear shape and princess cut diamonds.
+They are less brilliant than round, princess, marquise, cushion, asscher, pear shape and oval cut diamonds.

 This means that colour difference comes out strongly with these diamonds, and it is advisable to go for the colourless or near colourless grade, EF and GH.